Continuing Education Activity

 Hepatitis A

-Pregnant women who had contact with persons with acute hepatitis A should be screened for acute hepatitis A virus infection.
-Hepatitis A viral infection is diagnosed by detecting the immunoglobulin M antibody to the hepatitis A (anti-HAV IgM) virus in pregnant women and the fetus/newborn.
+Pregnant women who had contact with persons with acute HAV should be screened for acute HAV infection.
+HAV viral infection is diagnosed by detecting the immunoglobulin M antibody to the hepatitis A (anti-HAV IgM) virus in pregnant women and the fetus/newborn.

 Hepatitis B